rancher/rancher.github.io/rancher/v1.2/en/installing-rancher/installing-server/index.md

    ```

    For each node, the `<IP_of_the_Node>` will be unique to each node, as it will be the IP of each specific node that is being added into the HA setup.

+   If you change `-p 8080:8080` to expose a different port, then you would also add `--advertise-http-port` to match the same port as part of the command.

+   > **Note:** You can get the help for the commands by running `docker run rancher/server --help`

 2. Configure an external load balancer that will balance traffic on ports `80` and `443` across a pool of nodes that will be running Rancher server and target the nodes on port `8080`.
 Your load balancer must support websockets and forwarded-for headers, in order for Rancher to function properly.
 See [SSL settings page]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}//installing-rancher/installing-server/basic-ssl-config/) for example configuration settings.